alexeev-prog/domkrat3d/README.md

 ![logo](./docs/logo.png)

  > [!CAUTION]
  > At the moment, domkrat3d is under active development, many things may not work, and this version is not recommended for use (all at your own risk)

-Welcome to DOMKRAT3D - blazing fast, lightweight 3D game engine in C++ & Vulkan!

-Our engine is easy-to-learn and lightweight.
-We use Vulkan - simple and popular graphic API.

  > [!NOTE]
  > Building and installion: See the [BUILDING](BUILDING.md) document.